Slide 1 of 22

 Beacon Light by the Sea: As local as it gets on the Mendocino Coast, Beacon Light by the Sea is a dive bar with eccentric decor (described as a "museum filled with great Mendocino artifacts") and an unparalleled view from inside and the patio.
-A flashing red light is not only a beacon for bar goers to know when the bar is open, but also represents the owner and bartender, Bobby Beacon, who tells stories worthy of a Bukowski novel.
-Top shelf booze is poured at low shelf prices, or better yet - grab a canned local beer.
+A flashing red light not only signals when the bar is open, but also represents the owner and bartender, Bobby Beacon, who tells stories worthy of a Bukowski novel.
+Top-shelf booze is poured at low-shelf prices, or better yet - grab a canned local beer.
 7401 CA-1, Elk, (707) 877-3311.
 (Photo: Michelle Perry)

 (Photo: Blisses B)

 Whiskey at Beacon Light by the Sea in Elk.
 (Photo: Alanna Zipp)